khulnasoft/integrations-core/rabbitmq/README.md

 #### Containerized

-You can take advantage of Datadog's [Docker container Autodiscovery][21], see the `auto_conf.yaml` example configuration for RabbitMQ-specific settings.
+You can take advantage of Khulnasoft's [Docker container Autodiscovery][21], see the `auto_conf.yaml` example configuration for RabbitMQ-specific settings.

 For container environments such as Kubernetes, see the [Autodiscovery Integration Templates][9] for guidance on applying the parameters below.